ultimate271/notes/tolkien/akallabeth.md

 yet prevail, and he will deliver you from this phantom; and his name is Melkor, Lord of All, Giver of Freedom, and he shall make you stronger than they.'

+### Ar-Pharazôn begins to worship Melkor, while Amandil and his son Elendil remain of the few faithful
 Then Ar-Pharazôn the King turned back to the worship of the Dark, and of Melkor the Lord thereof, at first in secret, but ere long openly and in the face of his people; and they for the most part followed him.
 Yet there dwelt still a remnant